 On August 5, 2020, we announced that our Board of Directors, or BOD, unanimously approved a plan to revoke our REIT election and become a taxable C Corporation, effective January 1, 2021.
 The BOD also voted unanimously to discontinue our quarterly dividend and prioritize allocating our free cash flow to reduce debt levels.
 As a result, we are no longer required to operate under REIT rules, including the requirement to distribute at least 90% of our taxable income to our stockholders, which provides us with greater flexibility to use our free cash flow.
-Beginning January 1, 2021, we are subject to federal and state income taxes on our taxable income at applicable tax rates, and are no longer entitled to a tax deduction for dividends paid.
-However, we believe this conversion will improve our overall credit profile and lower our overall cost of capital.
+Beginning January 1, 2021, we became subject to federal and state income taxes on our taxable income at applicable tax rates, and are no longer entitled to a tax deduction for dividends paid.
+However, we believe this conversion improves our overall credit profile and will lower our overall cost of capital.
 Following our first priority of reducing debt, we expect to allocate a substantial portion of our free cash flow to returning capital to our shareholders and pursuing alternative growth opportunities.
-This conversion will also provide us with significantly more liquidity, which will enable us to reduce our reliance on the capital markets and reduce the size of our Second Amended and Restated Credit Agreement (which provides for a term loan of an original principal balance of \$200.0 million, or Term Loan A, and a revolving credit facility in an aggregate principal amount of up to \$800.0 million, or Revolving Credit Facility), or Bank Credit Facility, in the future.
+On May 12, 2022, our BOD approved a share repurchase program to repurchase up to \$150.0 million of our common stock.
+On August 2, 2022, the BOD increased the authorization to repurchase under the share repurchase program by up to an additional \$75.0 million of our common stock, which resulted in a total aggregate authorized amount to repurchase up to \$225.0 million of our common stock.
+For more information about the repurchases made under our share repurchase program, see "Part II, Item 5.
+Market For Registrant's Common Equity, Related Stockholder Matters and Issuer Purchases of Equity Securities - Issuer Purchases of Equity Securities."
+The conversion to a taxable C Corporation also provides us with significantly more liquidity, which enables us to reduce our reliance on the capital markets and enabled us to reduce the size of our Bank Credit Facility, as further described hereinafter.
 We continued to operate as a REIT for the 2020 tax year, and existing REIT requirements and limitations, including those established by our organizational documents, remained in place until January 1, 2021.